WSGR logoWSGR logo

 • A Recognized Practitioner

-Doug received the California Lawyer “Attorney of the Year” (CLAY) award for M&A and has been named among California’s “Top 40 Under 40” leading lawyers by the Daily Journal.
+Doug was recognized by The American Lawyer as Dealmaker of the Year in 2023, received the California Lawyer “Attorney of the Year” award for M&A, and has been named among California’s “Top 40 Under 40” leading lawyers by the Daily Journal.

-Wilson Sonsini is consistently ranked as one of the most active firms for shareholder activism defense, and Doug is a leader in the firm’s practice.
-Doug has been involved in dozens of activist campaigns and proxy contests in various advisory and principal capacities.
-He regularly represents clients in connection with all aspects of shareholder activism and shareholder engagement, including in proxy solicitations and other contests for corporate control and in Rule 14a-8 shareholder proposals.
-Doug has also advised numerous companies with respect to the design and implementation of shareholder rights plans and other corporate protective measures.
+Wilson Sonsini is consistently ranked as one of the most active firms for shareholder activism defense.
+Doug has been involved in dozens of activist campaigns and proxy contests.
+He regularly represents clients in connection with all aspects of shareholder activism and shareholder engagement, including in proxy solicitations and other contests for corporate control and in responding to Rule 14a-8 shareholder proposals.
+Doug has advised numerous companies with respect to the design and implementation of shareholder rights plans and other corporate protective measures.

 Experience

-Wilson Sonsini is consistently ranked as one of the most active firms for shareholder activism defense, and Doug is a leader in the firm’s practice.
-Doug has been involved in dozens of activist campaigns and proxy contests in various advisory and principal capacities.
-He regularly represents clients in connection with all aspects of shareholder activism and shareholder engagement, including in proxy solicitations and other contests for corporate control and in Rule 14a-8 shareholder proposals.
-Doug has also advised numerous companies with respect to the design and implementation of shareholder rights plans and other corporate protective measures.
+Wilson Sonsini is consistently ranked as one of the most active firms for shareholder activism defense.
+Doug has been involved in dozens of activist campaigns and proxy contests.
+He regularly represents clients in connection with all aspects of shareholder activism and shareholder engagement, including in proxy solicitations and other contests for corporate control and in responding to Rule 14a-8 shareholder proposals.
+Doug has advised numerous companies with respect to the design and implementation of shareholder rights plans and other corporate protective measures.

 Education